 - Pressure cook on high for 6 minutes.

-Ingredients in Chicken Tikka Masala
+Easy Chicken Tikka Masala Recipe Ingredients

 CHICKEN: I like to use chicken breasts.
 White meat such as chicken breasts or dark meat such as chicken thighs can be used in the recipe.
 If using chicken breasts, cut the meat into equal bite size pieces.
 Doing this will allow more of the marinate to soak into the meat and will also result in less cook time.

 YOGURT: Use plain Greek yogurt.
 Make sure it is not vanilla flavored.
 The yogurt marinade is a classic Indian marinade.
 The acidity in yogurt slowly tenderizes meat and produces great results.

 SPICES: A variety of traditional Indian curry spices are used in tikka masala.
 Spices like turmeric, coriander, cumin, chili powder, and salt can easily be found in any grocery store.
 In addition, garam masala can, too.
 However, if garam masala is not in your local grocery store, try finding it on Amazon, or an Indian grocery store.